-PRESCOTT – Discover the mysteries of the animals, plants, and land of the Central Arizona Highlands at the Highlands Center’s Spring Break Camp which runs from March 12-16 with camps for ages 6-12.
-Our innovative Knee-High Naturalists program for 3 and 4 year-olds, now offers two different start times and takes place in the Highlands Centers Discovery Gardens.
+PRESCOTT – Discover the mysteries of local animals and plants in the informative and playful setting of the Highlands Center’s Spring Break Camps.
+The Campsruns from March 11-15 and are for ages 6-12.
+Our innovative Knee-High Naturalists program for 3 and 4-year-olds takes place in the Highlands Centers Discovery Gardens and is held Mondays, March 18 & 25, and April 1, 8, & 15.

 To Register for Spring Camps: Call 928-776-9550 or go to http://highlandscenter.org/